What makes the Cambridge Medicine course so special?

 How many students take Medicine at Newnham?

 Although our medical quota varies from year to year we offer on average about nine places, and have four to five applicants for each place.
-Competition for places in Medicine is very strong; however we very much welcome applications.
-Our typical offers are A*A*A at A-level (or equivalent), usually in science subjects (or mathematics).
+Competition for places in Medicine is very strong; however, we very much welcome applications.